Gülhan Kılıç

-Gülhan Kılıç (born 5 May 1989) is a Turkish former Paralympic judoka who competed at international judo competitions.
+Gülhan Kılıç (born 5 May 1989) is a Turkish former para judoka who competed at international judo competitions.
 She is a four-time European medalist and has competed at the 2012 Summer Paralympics where she lost in the first round to eventual champion Ramona Brussig and in the first repechage to bronze medalist Michele Ferreira.
 She has also competed at the 2015 European Games but did not medal.